-However, this method won’t work for large or longitudinal separation on a laminate floor.
-This method only works for small or lateral gaps in the laminate floors.
+However, this method won’t work for large or longitudinal separation.
+This method only works for small or lateral gaps in the floor.

 Here is a guide for this method:

-- Inspect the laminate floor to check where the gaps are.
+- Inspect the floor to check where the gaps are.

-- Check the side and end of the separated laminate plank to know where the lock is.
+- Check the side and end of the separated plank to know where the lock is.

-- Put (fix) the floor gap fixer device other the end of the separated laminate plank.
+- Put (fix) the floor gap fixer device at the end of the separated plank.

-- Hit the side of the floor gap fixer with a rubber mallet.
+- Hit the side of the gap fixer with a rubber mallet.

-To fix longitudinal or large gaps in laminate flooring, you must remove and reassemble the planks.
-This method is difficult and time-consuming, but it’s a permanent fix to separations in the laminate floor.
+To fix longitudinal or large gaps, remove and reassemble the planks.
+This method is difficult and time-consuming, but it’s a permanent fix.

 Here is a guide to using this method:

-- Inspect the laminate floor to check where the gaps are.
+- Inspect the floor to check where the gaps are.

 - Put on a thick pair of work gloves.

-- Remove the laminate planks (one by one) using a laminate pull bar.
+- Remove the planks (one by one) using a laminate pull bar.

 - Sweep, vacuum, and clean the subfloor.

 - Inspect the subfloor and check if it’s uneven or wet.
-If the subfloor is damaged, fix it with a filling compound.
+If it is damaged, fix it with a filling compound.